opf/openproject/docs/development/running-tests/README.md

 1. Make accessibility testing an integral part of the development lifecycle, starting with the requirements.
 2. Use automated accessibility testing tools and tests that can quickly identify issues against established accessibility guidelines.
-3. Follow the best practices of the WCAG checklists to ensure screen reader and other assistive technologies are well supported.
+3. Follow the best practices of the [WCAG checklists](https://www.w3.org/WAI/WCAG21/quickref/) to ensure screen readers and other assistive technologies are well supported.
 4. Consult with accessibility experts to conduct audits and provide recommendations for improvements.
 Alternatively, consult the development colleagues with experience in accessibility testing to evaluate requirements and implementation proposals.